IBE160/SG-Gruppe-KI/proposal.md

 3. For Apple Health (HealthKit):
    - iOS companion app triggers background delivery or scheduled sync using anchored queries.
 4. Health data (workouts, HR, HRV, sleep, calories) is normalized and mapped to internal schema.
-5. Workouts are merged into `WorkoutSync` and linked to planned sessions when applicable.
+5. Workouts are merged into WearableSync (Phase 2) and linked to planned sessions when applicable.
 6. HR/HRV/Sleep metrics are stored (e.g., in `AppleHealthSamples` or equivalent tables).
 7. AI planning engine incorporates new recovery and training load data (e.g., reduce next day’s volume after poor sleep/HRV).